hgzimmerman/HLWNPA/README.md

 * Flesh out the runtime error messages, give them more data related to the error, and implement Display for them so they are printed out nicely when an error ocurrs.
 * ~~When executing a file, hoist the functions and struct declarations, search for a main function, evaluate it if found, otherwise, evaluate AST nodes that exist outside of functions.
 If the file only contains functions and structs and no main function, throw an error.~~ Hoisting and main() execution implemented.
 * ~~Allow the REPL to read a file at startup and access its functions, structs, and variables.~~ REPL after reading a file implemented.
-* Implement an `Include <filename>` keyword that will parse another file and load the other file's AST into the original files's AST.
+* ~~Implement an `Include <filename>` keyword that will parse another file and load the other file's AST into the original files's AST.~~ `include <filename>` will now move the AST of the specified file into the calling file's AST.
 * Possibly implement loop unrolling inside of functions, as well as precomputation of S-Expressions with literals.
 So code that looks like `let a := 3 + 8` would be optimized to `let a := 11` if it exists within a function.